Dambimangari Fire Project

 Project Information:

-The Dambimangari Fire Project is a Savanna Fire Management project located in the remote North Kimberley region of Western Australia, approximately 200km northeast of Derby.
-Registered in February 2014, the project encompasses a vast area of roughly 805,800 hectares, covering the traditional lands of the Dambimangari people.
-The region is characterized by rugged sandstone terrain, deep gorges, and coastal islands, such as those in the Buccaneer Archipelago.
+The Dambimangari Fire Project is a significant Savanna Fire Management project located in the remote North Kimberley region of Western Australia, approximately 200 kilometers northeast of Derby.
+Registered in February 2014, the project covers an expansive area of over 805,000 hectares.
+This region is not utilised for conventional agriculture; instead, it lies within the Dambimangari Indigenous Protected Area (IPA), where land use is focused on conservation, cultural heritage preservation, and traditional "Healthy Country" management by the Dambimangari Traditional Owners.